moryba/Predicting-the-vaieties-of-Italian-wines-with-KNN/README.md

 # Predicting-the-vaieties-of-wines-with-KNN

 ## Introduction
-The aim of this project is to understand KNN by creating a model that is able to predict the varieties of the wines.
+The aim of this project is to understand KNN by creating a model that is able to predict the varieties of wines.

 ## Usage
 ```python